IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Men must have the same legal protection from discrimination as women.
 In some situations protection is not equal, for example, equal pay legislation often does not protect men from pay discrimination.
 While historically pay discrimination exclusively affected women, the law must equally protect men from pay discrimination.

-Protection mechanisms must be **effective** at protecting men from discrimination.

 > 31. The right to equality before the law and freedom from discrimination, protected by article 26, requires States to act against discrimination by public and private agencies in all fields.